syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/Custom-Dictionary.md

 ### Adding OpenOffice Dictionary

-1. Add your [OpenOfficeDictionary](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html)'s required culture `*.aff` and `*.dic` files and add them as `Resource` into the application.
+1.Add your [OpenOfficeDictionary](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html)'s required culture `*.aff` and `*.dic` files and add them as `Resource` into the application.

 ![Adding Basic word and Grammar files as resource into the application](Custom-Dictionary_images/OpenOfficeAdding.png)

-2. Create a `OpenOfficeDictionary` instance and add the basic word & grammar file path to the [OpenOfficeDictionary.DictionaryPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html) & [OpenOfficeDictionary.GrammarPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html) properties and add the culture to the [OpenOfficeDictionary.Culture](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html) property.
+2.Create a `OpenOfficeDictionary` instance and add the basic word & grammar file path to the [OpenOfficeDictionary.DictionaryPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html) & [OpenOfficeDictionary.GrammarPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html) properties and add the culture to the [OpenOfficeDictionary.Culture](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html) property.

-3. Add the  `OpenOfficeDictionary` into the `SpellCheckerAdv.Dictionaries` collection
+3.Add the  `OpenOfficeDictionary` into the `SpellCheckerAdv.Dictionaries` collection

-4. Setting the required culture to the `SpellCheckerAdv.Culture` property.
+4.Setting the required culture to the `SpellCheckerAdv.Culture` property.

 N> The following code snippets only explain the insertion of the OpenOffice dictionary to the `SpellChecker`.
 You can get code snippets to add a `SpellChecker`, from [Adding SpellCheckerAdv to RichTextBox control](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#configuring-spellcheckeradv-into-richtextbox-control) topic.